How to Deploy an MCP App to Production (May 2026)

 }

-With Caddy, response buffering is off by default — no extra config needed.
+With Caddy, response buffering is off by default, so no extra config is needed.

-With Cloudflare, make sure the route is set to “No Transform” to avoid response buffering.
+With Cloudflare, set the route to “No Transform” to avoid response buffering.

 In ChatGPT, go to User > Settings > Apps & Connectors > Create.
 Enter your server URL with the /mcp path: